 New warships such as these made the gun batteries in Singapore to all intents and purposes redundant.
 New armament was needed, but it took time in arriving.

 The Governor, W.F Drummond Jervois wrote from Government House to Vice Admiral A. P. Ryder, Commander-in-Chief, China Station, in Shanghai, on 28 July 1876:

-In order to provide effectively for the protection of the Harbour (in which are situated the Coaling Stations, Wharves, Docks, Refitting Establishments and Storehouses), I would propose to place two works on the island of Blakan Mati, and a Battery on Mount Palmer.
+In order to provide effectively for the protection of that Harbour (in which are situated the Coaling Stations, Wharves, Docks, Refitting Establishments and Storehouses), I would propose to place two works on the island of Blakan Mati, and a new Battery on Mount Palmer.
 These works should be armed with guns sufficiently powerful to penetrate the strongest ironclad which is likely to make an attack on Singapore.
-The greatest thickness of armour protecting the batteries that an enemy's ironclad cruizer (sic), in these waters, would carry, would in all probability not exceed 6 inches, and I would propose that the armament of the works should have reference to this condition.
-I would also propose to occupy Mount Faber before defence on the land side.
+The greatest thickness of armour protecting the batteries that an enemy's ironclad cruizers (sic), in these waters, would carry, would in all probability not exceed 6 inches, and I would propose that the armament of the works should have reference to this condition.
+I would also propose to occupy Mount Faber for defence on the land side.
 The positions of the several works referred to, are shown on the plan herewith......

 One work on Blakan Mati would be on Mount Siloso, at an elevation of 170 feet, and the other on Mount Serapong at an elevation of 303 feet above the sea......

 The work on Mount Siloso would defend the Western entrance of the New Harbour; sweep the front of Blakan Mati and the south western coast of the island of Singapore; and also bring a fire to bear upon any vessel that might have succeeded in forcing its way into the New Harbour.
 I propose that this work should be an open battery, with all necessary accessories, and armed with 6 10 Inch M.L.R.
 Guns.